The Strangest Proton?: Summary

-{\bf Summary.} By means of a state-of-the-art global analysis, which combines all the relevant experimental and theoretical inputs, we have achieved a precise determination of the strangeness content of the proton.
-We have demonstrated the compatibility of all strangeness-sensitive datasets; quantified their relative impact on the fit; compared our results to other recent global analyses; and assessed the robustness of our results with respect to methodological choices.
-Our {\tt str} PDF set, available in the {\sc LHAPDF} format~\cite{Buckley:2014ana} together with its perturbative charm counterpart,\footnote{See \href{http://nnpdf.mi.infn.it/nnpdf3-1strangeness/}{http://nnpdf.mi.infn.it/nnpdf3-1strangeness/}.} represents an important input for phenomenology.
-Our determination of the strange and anti-strange quark PDFs could be further stress tested with more exclusive processes, {\it e.g.}, measurements of kaon production in semi-inclusive DIS (SIDIS).
+By means of a state-of-the-art global analysis, which combines all the relevant experimental and theoretical inputs, we have achieved a precise determination of the strangeness content of the proton.
+We have demonstrated the compatibility of a wide range of strangeness-sensitive datasets; quantified their relative impact on the fit; compared our results to other recent global analyses; and assessed the robustness of our results with respect to various methodological choices.
+Our analysis demonstrates that the strange PDF can be precisely determined and that, after all, the proton is not too {\it strange}: the momentum fraction carried by strange quark and antiquark PDFs ranges between about 65\% and 80\% of the momentum fraction carried by the other light sea quarks in a wide energy range (1.6~GeV $\leq Q\leq 100$~GeV). { The present determination of the strangeness content of the proton is found to agree, within uncertainties, with the results of other recent global PDF analyses.}

+Pivotal to this result is the complementary between the LHC gauge boson production data and of the charmed-tagged neutrino-DIS data, in particular from the NOMAD experiment.
+Our {\tt str} PDF set, which combines all this information, is available in the {\sc LHAPDF} format~\cite{Buckley:2014ana} together with its perturbative charm counterpart from

+This analysis represents an important input for phenomenology, for instance to carry out improved determinations of fundamental parameters of the SM or to be used as baseline in the determination of nuclear PDFs, where strange distributions are not well known~\cite{AbdulKhalek:2020yuc,Eskola:2016oht,Kusina:2020lyz}.
+Our determination of the strange and anti-strange quark PDFs could be further stress-tested with more exclusive processes, {\it e.g.}, measurements of kaon production in semi-inclusive DIS (SIDIS).
 Studies of the strange PDFs based on SIDIS~\cite{Airapetian:2013zaw, Borsa:2017vwy,Sato:2019yez} notoriously prefer a suppressed strangeness, but are also subject to the potential bias coming from their sensitivity to the fragmentation of the strange quarks into kaons.

-In short, our analysis demonstrates that no {\it proton strangeness crisis} occurs, that the strange PDF can be precisely determined, and that the proton is not as {\it strange} as it has often thought to be.